yixiao1/Action-Based-Representation-Learning/README.md

 6. Add the following packages to your PYTHONPATH:

     - Path to carla
-    - Path to carla .egg fil
+    - Path to carla .egg file
     - Path to scenario_runner
     - Path to carl